Alluxio/alluxio/docs/index.md

 Tachyon is an open source memory-centric distributed storage system enabling reliable data sharing at memory-speed across cluster jobs, possibly written in different computation frameworks, such as Spark and MapReduce.
-In the ecosystem, Tachyon lies between computation frameworks or jobs, such as Apache Spark, Apache MapReduce, and Apache Flink, and various kinds of stroage systems, such as Amazon S3, OpenStack Swift, GlusterFS, HDFS, and Ceph.
+In the big data ecosystem, Tachyon lies between computation frameworks or jobs, such as Apache Spark, Apache MapReduce, or Apache Flink, and various kinds of storage systems, such as Amazon S3, OpenStack Swift, GlusterFS, HDFS, or Ceph.
 Tachyon brings significant performance improvement to the stack; for example, [Baidu](https://www.baidu.com) uses Tachyon to improve their data analytics performance by 30 times.
 Beyond performance, Tachyon bridges new workloads with data stored in traditional storage systems.
 Users can run Tachyon using its standalone cluster mode, for example on Amazon EC2, or launch Tachyon with Apache Mesos or Apache Yarn.

 Tachyon is Hadoop compatible.
-Existing Spark and MapReduce programs can run on top of it without any code change.
-The project is open source
-([Apache License 2.0](https://github.com/amplab/tachyon/blob/master/LICENSE)) and is deployed at multiple companies.
-It is one of the fastest growing open source project.
+This means that existing Spark and MapReduce programs can run on top of Tachyon without any code changes.
+The project is open source ([Apache License 2.0](https://github.com/amplab/tachyon/blob/master/LICENSE)) and is deployed at multiple companies.
+It is one of the fastest growing open source projects.
 With less than three years open source history, Tachyon has attracted more than [130 contributors](https://github.com/amplab/tachyon/graphs/contributors) from over 50 institutions, including [Alibaba](http://www.alibaba.com), [Baidu](https://www.baidu.com), [CMU](https://www.cmu.edu/),